 Personal budgets for carers

 Carers have a right to an assessment of their own needs by the local authority.
-The aim is to support the carer to continue to care for longer, if they provide regular and substantial care to someone who might otherwise need a community care service.
+This is called a carer's assessment.
+The aim is to support the carer to continue to care for longer.
 This right applies even if the carer lives separately from the person.
-Local authorities have the power to offer assistance to carers, following a carer's assessment.
-This right does not extend to employed care staff or volunteers from a not-for-profit organisation.
-For more information see factsheet 418, Community care assessment.
+It also applies if the person they care for refuses to have their own needs assessment.
+Local authorities have a duty to meet carers' eligible needs following a carer's assessment.
+For more information see factsheet 418, Assessment for care and support in England.

-Once assessed, a carer should be told the outcome of the assessment.
-If services are needed they can have them arranged or be offered a direct payment to buy the services themselves.
 Again, the payment must be used to meet the needs defined in their support plan.
 The intention is that they use the direct payment in a way that helps them to sustain their role as a carer and maintains their health and wellbeing.
-Direct payments to carers can pay for various types of support, including taxi fares, gym membership, driving lessons and counselling.
+Direct payments to carers can pay for various types of support, including taxi fares, gym membership, driving lessons, counselling and adult learning.

 Frequently asked questions